 It is extremely important that you consult with Disability Advice and Guidance as far as possible in advance of starting work on assessments in order to allow time for the arrangements to be put in place.
-Disability Advice and Guidance can be contacted on T: +44 (0)151 795 0323 / (0)151 794 4714 or by email at E: disteam@liverpool. ac.uk, Further information can be found at liverpool. ac.uk/studentsupport/disability/
+Disability Advice and Guidance can be contacted by email at E: disteam@liverpool.ac.uk or via regular drop-in sessions during term time.
+Further information including available drop-in sessions, can be found at liverpool.ac.uk/studentsupport/disability/